Team Hoyt

-In 1978, Rick, who was confined to a wheelchair since birth, asked his non-runner Dad, Dick, if he could participate in a five mile run to benefit a local Massachusetts athlete who had been paralyzed.
+In 1978, then-16-year-old Rick, who has been confined to a wheelchair since birth, asked his non-runner Dad, Dick, if he could participate in a five-mile run to benefit a local Massachusetts athlete who had been paralyzed.
 The rest of the story is legend.
-The pair has gone on to compete in over 994 international athletic events, including 26 Boston Marathons and six Ironman Triathlons.
-The 2009 Boston Marathon was their history making 1000th event.
-From Rick’s simple request to experience the emotions of running a race, the pair has created an internationally recognized charity organization with hundreds of runners, organizers and sponsors.
+With Dick pushing the chair, encouraged by an enthusiastic Rick, the duo has gone on to compete in close to 1100 international athletic events, including 31 Boston Marathons and six Ironman Triathlons.
+The 2009 Boston Marathon was their history-making 1000th event and their participation in Boston 2012 was memorable as well—their 30th running of the famous race!
+From Rick’s simple request to experience the emotions of running a race, the pair has created an internationally-recognized charity organization with hundreds of runners, organizers, and sponsors.

 The goal of Team Hoyt is to integrate the physically challenged into everyday life.
 One way to accomplish this is to educate the able-bodied, making them more aware of the issues that the disabled face every day.
 Another is by actively helping the disabled to participate in activities that would otherwise be inaccessible to them.
 Team Hoyt targets both of these areas.

-For the past 28 years Dick, who is 68 and a retired lieutenant colonel in the military, has pushed and pulled his son across the country and over hundreds of finish lines.
+Over the last 35 years, Dick, who is 73 and a retired lieutenant colonel in the military, has pushed and pulled his son across the country and over hundreds of finish lines.
 When Dick runs, Rick is in a wheelchair that Dick is pushing.
 When Dick cycles, Rick is in a seat-pod attached to the front of the bike.
 When Dick swims, Rick is in a small but heavy, firmly stabilized boat being pulled by Dick.

-At Rick’s birth in 1962 the umbilical cord coiled around his neck and cut off oxygen to his brain.
+When Rick was born in 1962 the umbilical cord coiled around his neck and cut off oxygen to his brain.
 Dick and his wife at the time, Judy, were told that there would be no hope for their child’s development.
-Defying everyone, at age 46 Rick is now a graduate of Boston University with a degree in Special Education.
+Defying all the predictions, at age 51 Rick is now a graduate of Boston University with a degree in Special Education.

-Although Rick cannot write, he has a special interactive computer that lets him communicate by painstakingly choosing one letter at a time using the slight head movements that he can manage.
-In his own words, he told his Dad what the races mean to him:
+Although he cannot write, he has a special interactive computer that lets him communicate by painstakingly choosing one letter at a time using the slight head movements that he can manage.
+In his own spirited words, he told his Dad what the races mean to him:

-Team Hoyt recently received the 2008 Omar N. Bradley “Spirit of Independence Award.”
-An award bestowed upon outstanding American citizens or organizations which symbolize the spirit of freedom and independence on which our country was founded.
-Both father and son were inducted into the Triathletes Hall of Fame in 2008 as well.
+Team Hoyt received the 2008 Omar N. Bradley “Spirit of Independence Award,” bestowed upon outstanding American citizens or organizations symbolizing the spirit of freedom and independence on which our country was founded.
+The same year both father and son also were inducted into the Triathletes Hall of Fame.
+And in July 2013 the team received the Jimmy V Perseverance Award in a most heartfelt presentation at the ESPYs.

 Together the Hoyts don’t only compete athletically; they also go on motivational speaking tours, spreading the Hoyt brand of inspiration to all kinds of audiences, sporting and non-sporting, across the country.